 Atlantic International University

-The Post Doctorate of Sociology focuses on the systematic study of human social institutions and social relationships.
+The objective of the Postdoctoral program in Sociology focuses on the systematic study of human social institutions and social relationships.
 The program will help students develop core strategic areas of required expertise such as social stratification and hierarchies, family structures, social theory, sociological research methods, social organization and structure, dynamics of social change, social deviance and control, and applications to the study of specific social groups, social institutions, and social problems.
 The Sociology program is designed to advance the professional development of experienced sociology graduates and professionals in the sociology arena by extending their knowledge and equipping them with broad research and process sociology skills, enabling them to make a key leadership contribution to their chosen fields.

-AIU’s Post Doctorate degree in Sociology goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.
+AIU’s Postdoctoral degree in Sociology goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.

-Your AIU Distance Learning Post Doctorate program in Sociology will be a custom-made program, designed just for you by you and your advisor.
+Your AIU Distance Learning Postdoctoral program in Sociology will be a custom-made program, designed just for you by you and your advisor.
 This flexibility to meet your needs is seldom found in other distance learning programs.
 Our program does not require every student to study the same subjects and use the same books and other learning materials as every other student.
-Instead our online Post Doctorate programs are designed just for you.
+Instead our online Postdoctoral programs are designed just for you.
 They are individually designed to meet your needs and help you to reach your professional and personal goals.

 GREAT EDUCATORS HAVE ALWAYS KNOWN THAT LEARNING IS NOT SOMETHING THAT'S LIMITED TO THE CLASSROOMS, OR THAT SHOULD BE FORCIBLY UNDERTAKEN UNDER THE SUPERVISION OF TEACHERS.